G Pen Elite Vaporizer Review [4K Video] ~7:31

-The G Pen Elite is currently rated an 8.9/10 just behind the Haze V3, Arizer Air and the Pax 2.
-You can pick the G Pen Elite for $169 directly from Grenco Science or VapeWorld.
-Both places have it for $169 but sometimes they will run sales so be sure to check both out.
+The G Pen Elite is currently rated an 8.9/10 due to abundant features at a cheap price.
+You can pick the G Pen Elite for $119 directly from Grenco Science or VapeWorld.
+Both places have it for $119 but sometimes they will run sales so be sure to check both out.
 Check out my full G Pen Elite review below.

 G-Pen Elite Design and Accessories